hotzenklotz/picobrew-server/README.md

 # Disclaimer
 This software is provided "as is" and any expressed or implied warranties are disclaimed.
 This software submits recipes with temperature targets to your PicoBrew machine and will cause it to heat water.
 Any damage to your PicoBrew machine is at your own risk.

+If the Zymatic faults and the screen goes blank, DON'T leave it powered on.
+The circulating pump will shut off and the heater stays on.
+A tube in the glycol loop may rupture.

 # License